NativeScript/docs-v8/environment-setup.md

 ![New User Variable (ANDROID_HOME)](./assets/environment-setup/new_user_variable_dialog.png)

-The SDK is by default located at
+The SDK is by default located at:

 ```
 %LOCALAPPDATA%\Android\Sdk